Porsche 911 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average auto insurance rates for a Porsche 911 are $2,100 annually including full coverage.
-Comprehensive costs on average $502 each year, collision costs $1,050, and liability is estimated at $390.
-A policy with just liability insurance costs approximately $452 a year, with coverage for high-risk drivers costing around $4,586.
-Teens receive the highest rates at $7,452 a year or more.
+Average insurance rates for a Porsche 911 are $2,100 a year for full coverage.
+Comprehensive costs approximately $502, collision costs $1,050, and liability costs $390.
+A policy with just liability insurance costs as little as $452 a year, with coverage for high-risk drivers costing around $4,586.
+16-year-old drivers receive the highest rates at $7,452 a year or more.

 Average premium for full coverage: $2,100